HippoCampusRobotics/fav_docs/tutorials/ros_launch_setup.rst

 The result will list many arguments.
 The only parameter without default value is ``vehicle_name``.
-Therefore, we need to pass it our launch file as we have seen above.
+Therefore, we need to *pass* it to our launch file as we have seen above.

-Also we will run across a argument called ``use_sim_time`` quite often.
+Also, we will run across an argument called ``use_sim_time`` quite often.
-This argument is used to the equally named node parameter.
+For the *simulation*, we hardcoded it to ``true``.
-For the simulation, we harcoded it to ``true``.
+Hence, it is not necessary to manually set this argument in our example launch file.
-Hence, it is not necessary to set this in our example launch file.
+This parameter controls the *time source* of a node.
-This parameter controls the time source of a node.
+If set to true, nodes will automatically subscribe to a special topic which provides the current time.
-If set to true, nodes will automatically subscribe to a special topic which provides it with the current time.
+In this case, the actual time of the computer (wall time) is ignored.
-In this case the actual time of the computer (wall time) is ignored.
+Instead, a simulated time, starting at 0 each time you restart the simulation, is used.
-This is useful for simulations.
+This is obviously very useful for simulations.

 Depending on the performance of our computers, the simulation might be slower than real-time.
-If our computer is very fast, we might even simulate faster than real-time.
+If your computer is very fast, you might even simulate *faster* than real-time!
 By using the simulated time as time source, the simulation (gazebo) can control how fast time passes by from the perspective of the nodes.

-Usually the value should always be ``true`` for simulation setups and always be ``false`` for real world experiments.
+As a simple rule, the value should always be ``true`` for simulation setups and always be ``false`` for real world experiments.

 .. todo:: from here on follows the non-migrated out-dated ROS1 documentation!